lidiafgarces/jackbot-pipeline-dropbox/README.md

 # Dropbox Pipeline for Jackbot

 This simple pipelines uses webhooks to get notified of new images uploaded to Dropbox.
 It then creates a new task and add it to Jackbot Platform.
+When the task is completed in Jackbot, it will receive the answer though a webhook and it will save into the Redis database.

 This code is based on the 'Dropbox Webhooks' example provided in [dropbox/mdwebhook](https://github.com/dropbox/mdwebhook).
 Read more about webhooks and this example on [the Dropbox developers site](https://www.dropbox.com/developers/webhooks/tutorial).